knightjdr/cellmap-scripts/assessment/README.md

 * regression.txt (table with r-squared and adjusted r-squared)
 * rsquare_plots.pdf (replicate 1 v replicate 2 plots for all baits)

-2. Output:
-* summary.txt

 ### GO term recovery

 Takes the significant preys for each bait and gets the enriched terms.
-Enrichment for each bait will be relative to other preys in the dataset.
+All preys in the dataset are used as background.

 Requires:
 * SAINT file